practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 *This article was contributed by Aaron Patterson.
-TWO SENTENCES MORE HERE*
+Aaron Patterson is a Ruby developer living in Seattle, WA.
+He's been having fun writing Ruby for the past 7 years, and hopes to share his love of Ruby with you!*

 Hey everybody!
 I hope you're having a great day today!
 The sun has peaked out of the clouds for a bit today, so I'm doing great!